-This graph shows that seven monitoring sites in Scotland's largest four cities breached the PM10 annual mean Air Quality Strategy (AQS) objective of 18μg/m3 in 2014.
-None of these were in Glasgow, although the Glasgow Kerbside monitoring site recorded an annual mean concentration of 22μg/m3 in 2014.
-This figure is not included in the graph because the data capture rate of 71% for this monitoring site was slightly below the normally reported threshold of 75%.
+This graph shows that four monitoring sites in Scotland's largest four cities breached the PM10 annual mean Air Quality Strategy (AQS) objective of 18μg/m3 in 2015.
+None of these sites were in Glasgow.
+Between 1990 and 2014, Scottish emissions of PM10 fell by 46% .

 Only measurements from monitoring sites with a data capture rate of greater than 75% are shown in the graphs above.